edprince/dissertation/chapters/discussion.md

 open source application, for example the Hacker News clone on GitHub at https://github.com/vuejs/vue-hackernews-2.0.
-This would also reinforce the conclusions being made in this dissertation, with no uncertainty based on the validity of the testbed application as a source of possible outlying results.
+This would also reinforce the conclusions being made in this dissertation, with no uncertainty based on the validity of the testbed application as a source of potential outlying results.